- Elgar original reference

 Chapter 36: Exploitation and Surplus

-Phillip Anthony O’Hara Introduction Exploitation has a number of meanings in social economics, ranging from ‘reasonably utilizing a resource for advantage’, ‘unfairly utilizing a resource for advantage’, to ‘illegally utilizing a resource for advantage’.
+36 Exploitation and surplus Phillip Anthony O’Hara Introduction Exploitation has a number of meanings in social economics, ranging from ‘reasonably utilizing a resource for advantage’, ‘unfairly utilizing a resource for advantage’, to ‘illegally utilizing a resource for advantage’.
 The type of exploitation examined in this chapter could be described in any of these ways, depending on the perspective of the social scientist.
 Indeed, various authors utilize ‘exploitation’ in one or more of these three ways, variously emphasizing the more positive and others the more normative elements of the social process.
 Many authors, however, examine exploitation without the concept of surplus or proﬁt (e.g. Wertheimer, 1996), and these works are not part of this chapter.
 Speciﬁcally, this work links exploitation with surplus, in particular surplus product, surplus value or proﬁt.1 A surplus in social economics is that portion of a product or ﬁnancial arrangement left over after costs.
 Typically, for businesses it represents revenue minus costs of wages, materials and depreciation.
 Every society has a surplus, in the sense that, from time to time, the total production exceeds the necessary consumption of ‘the people’.
 However, the surpluses of some societies are larger than others.
 For instance, the surplus of hunter-gatherer societies may be only seasonal or cyclical, since such people prefer leisure and/or they fail to have the productive capacity to produce a sustainable surplus.
 In any case, there is not usually a large parasitic class to support from the surplus (Sanderson, 1991, pp. 250–51).
-A surplus becomes more necessary in...
+A surplus...

 You are not authenticated to view the full text of this chapter or article.